 On motorways, use the 'free lane change' option for the links involved in order to increase capacity.

 The train cannot stop because its deceleration capability is limited and thus it needs a longer look-ahead distance than normal traffic to see the stop in time.
 If it is unable to stop in time, it leaves its route and the train is removed from the network (this event is logged in messages).

 To fix this, in the driving behavior parameters used for the train, increase the maximum look-ahead distance.

 PTV Vissim does not use any map projection and does not take into account any map projection of background files.
 Instead, PTV Vissim uses an own local, metric coordinate system defining a flat surface.

-PTV Vissim does neither provide any coordinate transformations, but PTV Vissim 10 will provide in near future an example using formulas in User-Defined Attributes to determine coordinates in 'Sphere Mercator'/Mercator (sphere)'.
+PTV Vissim does neither provide any coordinate transformations, but PTV Vissim 10 provides an example using formulas in User-Defined Attributes to determine coordinates in 'Sphere Mercator'/Mercator (sphere)':

 Any background files created in CAD or GIS systems should adopt this local coordinate system: Match the coordinate values of some central point in the network, for example a node or the Reference point: Base Data -> Network settings -> Display -> Background maps -> Reference point in network